-The qualitative consists of 3 lectures, 2 tutorial group meetings and a training on qualitative data analysis, all associated with individual assignments.
+The qualitative consists of 3 lectures, 1 tutorial group meeting, individual meetings with the tutor and a training on qualitative data analysis, all associated with individual assignments.
 Students will learn about applications of qualitative research in Global Health and practice with the design of a qualitative study and the analysis of qualitative data.
 They will learn how to make their own methodological choices in small research-focused assignments.

 The quantitative consists of 8 lectures and accompanying SPSS training sessions.
-In the quantitative part we adopt a 'down-to earth' approach for analysis of quantitative data.
+The quantitative part will be introduced by a critical reflection on counting, categorisations and classifications.
+In the quantitative part we adopt a 'down-to earth' approach for analysis of quantitative data, applied to global health problems and research questions.
 This means:

-- Datasets stem from real case scenarios; - Students are required go through the analytic and synthetic data processing in cycles: to get an overview of the research question (thesis), to familiarize themselves with the methodological details, to analyze the data and summarize the findings (analysis), both in statistical jargon (results) and in the conclusion (accessible language synthesis).
+- Datasets stem from real case scenarios; - Students are required go through the analytic and synthetic data processing in cycles: to get an overview of the research question (thesis), to familiarize themselves with the methodological details, to analyze the data and summarize the findings (analysis), both in statistical jargon (results) and in the conclusion (accessible language - synthesis)